StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * AWS CLI version 2.0.4 or later is installed on the environment where StackState is running.
 * The following AWS accounts:
   * At least one target AWS account that will be monitored.
   * An AWS account for StackState and the StackState Agent to use when retrieving data from the target AWS account(s).
-It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
+It's recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this isn't required.
   * A user or role with a policy attached that contains the action to allow assuming the role stsIntegrationRole in the account that will be monitored.
 For details see the StackState docs on the required AWS policy.

 ### AWS accounts

-It is recommended to have two different AWS accounts: One that is being monitored and another used for data collection.
+It's recommended to have two different AWS accounts: One that is being monitored and another used for data collection.

 * **Monitor Account** - used to [deploy a CloudFormation Stack](#deploy-the-aws-cloudformation-stack).
 The CloudFormation stack will create an IAM role that has the permissions required to retrieve data from this Monitor Account (`StackStateAwsIntegrationRole`).
 * **Data Collection Account** - used by StackState and StackState Agent to retrieve data from the Monitor Account.
 An AWS policy granting permissions to assume the role `StackStateAwsIntegrationRole` in the Monitor Account is required.